BlueishTsunami/CRI/README.md

 Course Rough and Irritating

 Another attempt at making a game, but didn't get very far on it.
 Regardless, going to showcase the bones here.
-Wrote most of the code outside of the boilerplate myself, and also created mostly all of the art by hand in Aseprite, outside of some particle effects.
+Wrote most of the code outside of the Unity boilerplate myself (C#), and also created mostly all of the art by hand in Aseprite, outside of some particle effects.

 This game is a tribute to one of my favorite indie games back on the Xbox360, "Zombie Estate".
 Premise is simple, 3/4-ish view shooter with waves of enemies and upgradable weapons.
 Some key mechanics I was hoping to achieve:
 - Weapon upgrade system.
 Maybe money from enemies, and a store?